-As of June 30, 2017, the total number of shares of common stock repurchased since November 1, 2010 under all programs approved by the Board of Directors was 29,145,976 shares.
+As of June 30, 2018, the total number of shares of common stock repurchased since November 1, 2010 under all programs approved by the Board of Directors was 31,943,599 shares.

-On January 28, 2015, our Board of Directors approved a share repurchase program for up to \$450 million worth of our common stock.
-On April 26, 2016 and June 8, 2017, the Board of Directors approved a \$400 million and \$200 million increase in our current share repurchase plan, respectively.
+On January 22, 2015, our Board of Directors approved a share repurchase program (the "Share Repurchase Program") for up to \$450 million worth of our common stock.
+On April 26, 2016, June 8, 2017, and April 18, 2018, the Board of Directors approved a \$400 million, \$200 million, and \$200 million increase in our current share repurchase plan, respectively.
 Under the share repurchase program, purchases can be made from time to time using a variety of methods, which may include open market purchases, accelerated buyback programs, and others.
 The specific timing, price and size of purchases will depend on prevailing stock prices, general market and economic conditions, and other considerations, including the amount of cash generated in the United States and other potential uses of cash, such as acquisitions.
 Purchases may be made through a Rule 10b5-1 plan pursuant to predetermined metrics set forth in such plan.
 The Board of Directors' authorization of the share repurchase program does not obligate us to acquire any particular amount of common stock, and the program may be suspended or discontinued at any time.